 Experiential projects often begin with a question — Can this be done?
 Deconstructing that instinct, understanding what a brand needs and conceiving what will genuinely move an audience is the real work.

-Design and execution follow, often fusing the tactile with technology to deliver real and mesmerizing experiences.
-A filmed component frequently functions as an amplification strategy, built into the concept from the beginning to extend global reach.
+Design and execution follow, fusing the tactile with technology to deliver real and mesmerizing experiences.
+A filmed component frequently functions as an amplification strategy, baked into the concept to extend global reach.

 Whether a campaign anthem, a branded documentary, a short or feature — narrative film continues to prove the resilience of cinematic storytelling, and can be hugely effective in amplifying the reach of experiential projects.

-William Maher is a director, writer, and creative director whose creative career began in architectural modelmaking — a hands-on craft that led him into art direction in the film industry.
-After relocating to Hollywood in the mid-1990s, he joined Warner Bros. during a pivotal shift in the industry, working in visual effects just as analog techniques gave way to digital tools.
-That transition shaped a lasting belief: that technology evolves to serve the human craft of storytelling, not replace it.
+William Maher is a director, writer, and creative director whose career began in architectural modelmaking — a hands-on craft that led him into art direction in the film industry.
+After relocating to Hollywood in the mid-1990s, he joined Warner Bros. during a pivotal shift in the industry, working in visual effects on films such as Mars Attacks! and X-Men as the industry gradually morphed from using practical, in-camera effects toward CGI.

 His feature Sleepwalking premiered and sold at Sundance in 2008.
-His recent project Dreamcaster — an experiential film for Michelob ULTRA that used AI and machine learning to enable a blind sports journalist to commentate a live basketball game — became one of the most awarded branded content projects ever made.
+Dreamcaster — an experiential film for Michelob ULTRA that he developed and directed, using AI and machine learning to enable a blind sports journalist to commentate a live basketball game — has become one of the most awarded branded content projects ever made.

-His work spans experiential and immersive production, commercial and branded film, documentary and feature.
-He is currently developing The Archivist and a new iteration of Ascent from Akeron as feature projects.
+His work spans experiential and immersive production, commercial and branded film, interactive, documentary and feature film.
+He is currently developing a film adaptation of his graphic novel Ascent from Akeron, alongside his original period psychological thriller The Archivist.

 Dreamcaster has become possibly the most awarded marketing project ever.